nsw logo NSW Government

 Under work health and safety (WHS) law, persons conducting a business or undertaking (PCBUs) must ensure the health and safety of workers and others at work by maintaining a safe workplace.

-To manage the risk of exposure to diseases in the workplace, a PCBU must:
+To manage the risk of exposure to biological hazards and diseases in the workplace, a PCBU must:

 • apply a risk management approach to eliminate and/or minimise the risks in the workplace so far as is reasonably practicable.